 Newsletter – #29 on our list of types of medical writing

 A scientific newsletter is a type of report that contains relevant news about a scientific discipline or topic, which is disseminated to customers, members, employees, or other subscribers.
 For example, a newsletter could talk about recent advances in cancer research and treatments for Alzheimer’s.
-We write newsletter articles and content for all types of businesses in the medical, scientific and healthcare fields.
+We write newsletter articles and content for all types of businesses in the medical, scientific, and healthcare fields.
+These contents have a profound impact on business development.

 Opinion – #30 on our list of types of medical writing